foxxxyproxy/comparison-table/README.md

 Now I use "Artikelnummer" as an ID, but we can change it easily in one place - inside the mapItemsToObjects(items) function.
 So if our data from API is changed or we decide to use a different ID it won't be hard.<br><br>

 There is a config.js file that contains a features array with all possible metrics: value, label, type, toCompare.
-So if we decide to add features or don't want to compare it anymore (or otherwise) we can do it only by editing the config.js file.<br><br>
+So if we decide to add/edit/remove features or don't want to compare it anymore (or otherwise) we can do it only by editing the config.js file.<br><br>

 Everything that related to API is in the API folder.
 If we decide to use axios instead of fetch, for example, or change the URL we will fix only one file.<br><br>